-Now that I have some average earnings to work with, it’s easy forecast fair value for the end of 2016 by multiply that average earnings forecast of 510 by the fair value CAPE of 16:
+Now that I have some average earnings to work with, it’s easy to forecast fair value for the end of 2016 by multiplying that average earnings forecast of 510 by the fair value CAPE of 16:

 2016 Fair value forecast for the FTSE 100 = 8,160

 So my 2016 fair value forecast is still north of 8,000, which for me means we are unlikely to get there in just one year.

 Okay, enough with the preamble (unless you skipped it), let’s have a look at the actual forecast.

 Forecasting the value of the FTSE 100 for the end of 2016

 To get the actual forecast, where I assume the market closes half the gap between its current CAPE and fair value CAPE, I can just multiply the forecast cyclically adjusted earnings of 510 by the forecast CAPE of 13.9.

 That, to the nearest 100 index points, gives the following final result:

 FTSE 100 forecast for the end of 2016 = 7,100

 Not exactly earth-shattering, but it’s an entirely reasonable forecast and is a fair indicator of my slight bullishness for the UK market over the medium term.